nus-cs2113-AY2223S2/ip/docs/README.md

 ### Loading and saving of data
 Duke automatically loads up your data on start-up.

 After any command that changes the data, Duke will save the changes into your hard disk automatically.
-No worries about saving manually!
+No need to save manually!

 The default path for the save file is defined in `Duke.java` should you wish to change it.